bit-phile/bit-phile.github.io/content/tech/docker/docker-compose-todo-app.md

 ⟩ docker run -d --name todo-frontend -p 4000:80 bitphile/todo-frontend
 ```

-Now, if we open `http://localhost:4000`, we should the todo page.
+Now, if we open `http://localhost:4000`, we should the to-do page.

 ## Create Docker Compose file

-It is the time to take the whole picture of our application.
+It is time to take the whole picture of our application.
 To run our application with all those services, we have to create a `docker-compose.yml` file.
 Let's do create one.

 ```yml
 version: '3.7'